nrfconnect/sdk-nrf/samples/tfm/provisioning_image/README.rst

 After completion, the device is in the Platform Root-of-Trust (PRoT) security lifecycle state called **PRoT Provisioning**.
 For more information about the PRoT security lifecycle, see Arm's Platform Security Model 1.1 defined in the Platform Security Architecture (PSA).

-When built for the nrf5340dk_nrf5340_cpuapp target, this image also includes a child image for the network core (nrf5340dk_nrf5340_cpunet target).
+When built for the nrf5340dk_nrf5340_cpuapp target, this image by default also includes the :ref:`provisioning image for network core<provisioning_image_net_core>` sample as a child image for the network core (nrf5340dk_nrf5340_cpunet target).
 The child image demonstrates how to disable the debugging access on the network core by writing to the UICR.APPROTECT register.

 Requirements